zotonic/zotonic/doc/developer-guide/releasenotes/rel_0.52.0.rst

 Release 0.52.0
 ==============

-Welcome to Zotonic 0.52.0, released on October 6, 2019.
+Welcome to Zotonic 0.52.0, released on November 6, 2019.

 Main changes are: